Osteogenesis imperfecta: Diagnosis

 Diagnosis is typically based on medical imaging, including plain X-rays, and symptoms.
-In severe OI, signs on medical imaging include abnormalities in all extremities and in the spine.
+In severe OI, signs on medical imaging include abnormalities in all extremities and the spine.
 As X-rays are often insensitive to the comparatively smaller bone density loss associated with type I OI, DEXA scans may be needed.

 An OI diagnosis can be confirmed through DNA or collagen protein analysis, but in many cases, the occurrence of bone fractures with little trauma and the presence of other clinical features such as blue sclerae are sufficient for a diagnosis.
 A skin biopsy can be performed to determine the structure and quantity of type I collagen.
 While DNA testing can confirm the diagnosis, it cannot absolutely exclude it because not all mutations causing OI are yet known and/or tested for.
 OI type II is often diagnosed by ultrasound during pregnancy, where already multiple fractures and other characteristic features may be visible.
 Relative to control, OI cortical bone shows increased porosity, canal diameter, and connectivity in micro-computed tomography.
-OI can also be detected before birth by using an in vitro genetic testing technique such as amniocentresis.
+OI can also be detected before birth by using an in vitro genetic testing technique such as amniocentesis.

 Genetic testing

-In order to determine whether osteogenesis imperfecta is present, genetic sequencing of the most common problematic genes, COL1A1, COL1A2, and IFITM5, may be done; if no mutation is found yet OI is still suspected, the other 10+ genes known to cause OI may be tested.
+To determine whether osteogenesis imperfecta is present, genetic sequencing of the most common problematic genes, COL1A1, COL1A2, and IFITM5, may be done; if no mutation is found yet OI is still suspected, the other 10+ genes known to cause OI may be tested.
 Duplication and deletion testing is also suggested to parents who suspect their child has OI.
 The presence of frameshift mutations caused by duplications and deletions is generally the cause of increased severity of disease.